 Mass Bay Counseling consists of an amazing team of clinical therapists that provide a wide range of experience, specialties, approaches, and expertise so that we can serve our community to the best of our abilities.
 Research has shown that the therapeutic relationship is essential to positive outcomes, and we pride ourselves on having a variety of perspectives and techniques that we offer.

-All clinical staff are independently licensed, Masters or Doctoral level clinicians that continuously engage in professional development and training in order to ensure we are providing the most fully informed work possible.
 Our Client Care Coordinator knows our staff very well and can help identify a therapist that may be the best fit for your situation, but please feel free to review our professional bios below to find out more.
 Please call our office for our most updated availability.

 Ayala is currently only seeing self pay clients, or clients with Optum insurance, which includes Harvard Pilgrim, Allways Health Partners, United HealthCare, and United Behavioral Health